Feeding Tips for Premature Babies: Ensuring Healthy Growth

 However, there are big differences among babies.
 Some are ready at 32 weeks; others are not ready at 36 weeks.
 Nurses can often tell when a baby is getting close to this time by how a baby acts during a tube feeding.
 Your baby's doctors and nurses will determine when to start.

-Will my preemie baby be able to nurse even though he/she has been taking the bottle at the hospital?
+Will my preemie baby be able to nurse even though they were taking the bottle at the hospital?

 Most nurseries encourage the mothers to pump their breasts while their baby is in the hospital.
 The nurses will work with you and your baby once your baby is able to begin the process of sucking, swallowing and breathing.